 ‘Morbid obesity’ is a severe form of obesity that excess weight has such an adverse affect on health it may shorten life.
 Being 100 pounds or more over ideal body weight, or having a BMI of 40 or higher, are indicators of morbid obesity.

 Health conditions often related to obesity may include:

 - Sleep apnea or other respiratory problems

 - Endometrial cancer

 Obesity is a complex, multifaceted disease that, despite common misperceptions, is not simply the result of overeating.
 In many cases, a significant cause of obesity is found to be genetic.

 It is important to understand that all current medical interventions to weight-related health—including laparoscopic bariatric surgery—should not be considered medical “cures.”
-Instead, weight loss surgery like gastric bypass, lap band and sleeve gastrectomy, are tools that attempt to reduce the effects of excessive weight, and the serious physical, emotional, and social consequences of morbid obesity.
+Instead, weight loss surgery like gastric bypass, lap band and sleeve gastrectomy, are tools that attempt to reduce the effects of excessive weight, and the serious physical, emotional and social consequences of morbid obesity.

 There are a variety of bariatric surgery procedures to discuss with your doctor.
 The NWH Surgical Weight Loss Program is one of only a few programs offering expert bariatric surgeons in the New York area in all bariatric surgery techniques.

 For questions about treating obesity and to find out if weight loss surgery is right for you, register to attend one of our free online or in-person seminars, or call us at 877.677.1077.